yehyunsuh/Regression-based-Pelvis-Registration/src_regression/README.md

 - Flip the CT scan and the segmentation so that it matches the orientation of the data provided as `CT128.nii` and `CTSeg128.nii` from Gao, Cong, et al. "Generalizing spatial transformers to projective geometry with applications to 2D/3D registration."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Cham: Springer International Publishing, 2020.

 ## Generating DRRs
+Put your preprocessed CT scans into `../data/CT/` and segmentations to `../data/CTSeg`.
 For generating Digitally Reconstructed Radiographs (DRRs) using ProST:
 ```
 python3 ProST_DRR_Generation.py
 ```